-TABLE 6 DAD configuration file definitions
+TABLE 7 DAD configuration file definitions

-Variable variable Description version Version 2 supports from Network OS 5.0.0 to Network OS 6.0.0.
+Variable Description version Version 2 supports from Network OS 5.0.0 to Network OS 6.0.0.
 Version 3 supports Network OS 6.0.1+. date The last modification date. supported_nos The firmware version. host_mac, host_sn, host_end The MAC addresses or serial number of the switch. "host_mac" or "host_sn" mark the beginning of the configuration section for a switch.
 The section ends with "host_end".
-NOTE You must confirm the serial number on the switch with Extreme before adding the MAC address or serial number. vcsmod VCS mode: From Network OS 7.1.0, the only option is "LC" (logical chassis cluster mode).
-Fabric cluster mode in no longer supported. vcsid The cluster VCS ID.
+NOTE You must confirm the serial number on the switch with Brocade before adding the MAC address or serial number. vcsmod VCS mode: From Network OS 7.1.0, the only option is "LC" (logical chassis cluster mode).
+Fabric cluster mode is no longer supported. vcsid The cluster VCS ID.
 The range is 1 to 8192. rbridgeid The unique ID for each node.
 When commented out with # sign, for example, "#rbridgeid=5", DAD is disabled for the node.
 If the variable startup is set, the value should match the configuration file set at "startup".
 If not, the DAD sanity check will fail.
 The range is from 1 to 239.
 You should change the default settings of vcsid=1 and rbridgeid=1. principalrbridgeid Principal node rbridige id of the cluster.
 The designated node will become the principal node of the cluster.
 Depending on the topology of the cluster, ideally the principal node should have direct connection to most of secondary nodes.
 This is ignored in ZTP mode. defaultconfig Using the defaultconfig setting resets all the user configured settings to the factory defaults.
-If set to yes, the script, globalconfig, and number of nodes will be ignored and the DAD process is for single node only, not for the cluster. startup The local configuration file.
+If set to yes , the script, globalconfig, and number of nodes will be ignored and the DAD process is for single node only, not for the cluster. startup The local configuration file.
 The value can be default or configuration file .
-If the variable defaultconfig is set to yes , startup should be commented out or set empty.
+If the variable defaultconfig is se startup should be commented out or set empty.
 If not, the DAD sanity check will fail.
 For Network OS 6.0.0 and prior releases, this means the switch running configuration.
 It must be uploaded from each switch with the copy running-config ftp command.
 For Network OS 6.0.1 and later releases, this means the local configuration only. globalcfg The cluster global configuration file.
 This is only set for the DAD principal node and will be ignored by secondary nodes.
 This should be either set empty or a valid configuration file path must be specified.
 This is created using the copy global-running-config ftp command. scriptcfgflag defaultconfig must be set to no .
 This is not a mandatory variable.
 The default is 0, when not specified.
-The meaning of the value is: O - only use startup and globalcfg, script is ignored 1 - only use script, startup and globalcfg are ignored script The set up script file. ztp ZTP mode: 1 - enabled (default), 0 - disabled.
+The meaning of the value is: 0 - only use startup and globalcfg, script is ignored 1 - only use script, startup and globalcfg are ignored script The set up script file. ztp ZTP mode: 1 - enabled (default), 0 - disabled.
 When enabled, it changes the behavior of DAD.
 Only the settings in the "common" section are used.
 The "host" section is ignored. vcsmode=LC will be forced.
-These settings in the configuration file will be ignored.
+These settings in the configuration file will be ignored. fwdir Firmware path in FTP server.
+If set to empty, DAD will skip firmware download. common_begin, common_end The setting in the section will be shared by all switches.